thryallis

 Thryallis is a hardy plant that is generally not prone to attack by pests or disease.
 Spider mites may occasionally infest the plant but thryallis is not especially prone to attack by these common pests.

 Spider mites are tiny creatures that are not easily visible to the human eye but may be identified by the pale-colored dots and fine webbing left on the undersides of leaves.
 These creatures may be controlled most easily with the use of a chemical miticide or an organic option such as neem oil.
-As stated, thryallis requires no specialized care, provided it is not severely over or under-watered, or exposed to extremely low temperatures.

 Common Uses of Thryallis